reogaro/web/README.md

 - `hugo` for legacy

 > [!CAUTION]
 > The website is not finished.
-I will remove warnings once I consider it finished enough.
+I will remove warnings once it is finished enough.